The Common Man

 A character that plays all of the other minor, “common” roles in the play.
 First, he acts as Matthew, Thomas More’s Steward.
-He later becomes the Boatman, Jailer, Foreman, Innkeeper… (read full character analysis)
+He later becomes the Boatman, Jailer, Foreman, Innkeeper… read analysis of The Common Man

 He begins the play as a poor academic and Thomas More’s friend, but quickly rises through the ranks of British society.
-First Rich acts as an assistant to Norfolk, and then he befriends… (read full character analysis)
+First Rich acts as an assistant to Norfolk, and then he befriends… read analysis of Richard Rich

 A friend of Thomas More, and a member of the government under the King.
-In the Second Act he is forced to collaborate with Cromwell to try to convince More to approve the Act of… (read full character analysis)
+In the Second Act he is forced to collaborate with Cromwell to try to convince More to approve the Act of… read analysis of Duke of Norfolk

 Thomas Wolsey is a Cardinal of the Roman Catholic Church and Lord Chancellor, an adviser to the King.
-When England was a part of the Catholic Church he served as a liaison between… (read full character analysis)
+When England was a part of the Catholic Church he served as a liaison between… read analysis of Cardinal Wolsey

 He begins the play as Secretary to Cardinal Wolsey, but primarily acts as an agent of the King.
 His job is to carry out any and all of the King’s requests.
-Although his… (read full character analysis)
+Although his… read analysis of Thomas Cromwell

 The first wife of King Henry VIII.
 She was originally married to Henry’s older brother, Arthur, but he died less than a year after their wedding.
-She was the daughter of the King and Queen… (read full character analysis)
+She was the daughter of the King and Queen… read analysis of Catherine of Aragon

 A young man in love with Thomas More’s daughter, Margaret, who he eventually marries.
 He comes from a good family, although he never seems to have a real job.
 He has strong opinions that he changes often, which make him seem unserious.